Get your questions answered

 Q: What are the admissions procedures? +A:

 To apply, you are asked to submit a brief 4-step application that is available online.
-We accept applications on a rolling basis, however we recommend that you apply early as spots in our most popular programs fill up quickly.
+We accept applications on a rolling basis, however, we recommend that you apply early as spots in our most popular programs fill up quickly.

 Once you have completed the application, paid the non-refundable $100 application fee, and sent in the required information, we will schedule a phone or Skype interview.
-If you are applying for a summer travel program, you may choose to submit a video interview instead.
-We do not require an interview for our summer day programs.

 After the interview, the Admissions Committee will meet to consider each student’s application.
 If accepted, students and families will be sent a letter detailing the next steps, as well as instructions about multiple forms that will need to be signed and returned.
 Once these are complete, the only thing remaining is to purchase your ticket to Orientation and pack your bags for your grand adventure!